Shawn8z/FM_project3/README.md

 1. how to apply css flexbox.
 2. how to add tooltips for buttons.
 3. when and where position:realative and position:absolute should be used.
-4. the 'element element' 'div p' Selects all <p> elements inside <div> elements selector.
+4. the 'element element' 'div p' Selects all '<p>' elements inside '<div>' elements selector.
-5. the 'element+element' 'div + p' Selects the first <p> element that is placed immediately after <div> elements selector.
+5. the 'element+element' 'div + p' Selects the first '<p>' element that is placed immediately after '<div>' elements selector.
 6. z-index is effective only when the element has position:relative, absolute, static.

 ### Useful resources